TediVirag/Assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

+The server folder contains the serverside application.

 ## To run the application

-Put the server folder (which contains the serverside application) into the assignment folder (that contains the forntend application).

 Run command `yarn serve` inside the assignment folder to run both applications.